Peter Jackson's interpretation of The Lord of the Rings: Eviscerated

 Some scholars felt that the spirit of the book had been lost.
 Bratman wrote that Jackson has "taken out just about everything that makes The Lord of the Rings a strikingly unique work, one which we love, and reduced it to a generic sword-and-sorcery adventure story … Condensation is not the issue: the evisceration of Tolkien's spirit is the issue."
 He wrote that he did enjoy "those few moments which come straight from the book", such as Frodo and Gandalf's discussing the moral issue around Gollum, which he called "scenes from a different movie, the one I wish Jackson had made".
 Christopher Tolkien, editor of his father's Middle-earth manuscripts, stated that "The Lord of the Rings is peculiarly unsuitable to transformation into visual dramatic form", and that the films had "eviscerated" the book.

 Rosebury mourned the loss of "some of the book's greatest virtues" including English understatement, emotional tact, and spaciousness.
 He regretted the absence of the book's emphasis on free will and individual responsibility.
 He was sorry, too, about the film version's choice of physical conflict over rhetorical power, "dignity of presence[,] or force of intellect".
 Timmons commented that a deft touch was needed to balance artistic integrity with Hollywood's demands and that Jackson had "often failed" to achieve that balance.
 In his view, the "orgy of Orc killing" at the end of The Fellowship of the Ring made the film quite implausible; Jackson continually "minimizes mood development and dialogue, and offers seemingly nonstop flights and fights"; and "the significance of Frodo's inner journey becomes submerged in frenetic action".
 Timmons felt that in scenes like Frodo's meeting with Strider, the stay in Lothlórien, the fall of Saruman from his position as first among Wizards, and the tense meeting of Gandalf with the powerful but mentally-tortured Denethor, the hasty coverage seriously weakened the story.

-Ǿystein Hǿgset evaluates the films against Dudley Andrew's three modes of adaptation.
+Ǿystein Hǿgset evaluates the films against the film theorist Dudley Andrew's three modes of adaptation.
 These are borrowing, meaning re-creating the feeling of the original, which is used just for inspiration; the use of unaltered fragments; and "fidelity and transformation", adapting the whole text and its meaning.
 Hǿgset argues that Jackson attempts the third mode, but includes both of the others as well.
 In his view, Jackson does not pass the fidelity test.
 For instance, in the good/evil conflict, the film ends with the destruction of evil, where the book remains fully nuanced even after the end of the One Ring.
 Hǿgset concludes that Jackson's film version so seriously fails to represent the spirit of the book that it fails as an adaptation.